Type: Package

 color_dir

 Character.
-Root folder to store palettes (required).
+Root folder to store palettes.
 Use tempdir() for examples/tests.

 Value